royzen01/Active_Directory_Lab/README.md

 ![VBox 8](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/1262676c-767a-47e9-8431-55ab9a9e406a)

 - Once AD DS was set up, I created a new `Organizational Unit` named `_ADMINS`.
-- Here, I created an adminstrator account for myself (up to this point we had been using the default Administrator account).
+- Here, I created an administrator account for myself (up to this point we had been using the default Administrator account).
 - I switched over to that account for the remainder of the project.

 ![VBox 9](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/b4f81dba-7012-4919-8d02-2b2f0b9ac515)